yajima-lab/Sea-Urchin-Metabo-Proteomics/README.md

 # MetabolismManuscript
 R code for Metabolism Manuscript.

+## Scripts

-## Most important R scripts:
+### Most important R scripts:
     1.) global_metab_maps.R
     2.) micnm_all.R
     3.) timecourse_all.R
     4.) timecourse_clustering_metabolism.R
     5.) timecourse_eggscaling.R

-## General Description of Scripts:
+### General Description of Scripts:
     1.)
-Script #1 : transforms all the metabolomics data (mic/nm, mic/nm inhibitors, metabolomic timecourse) and generates KEGG global maps used in the main and supplemental figures of the paper
+Script #1: transforms all the metabolomics data (mic/nm, mic/nm inhibitors, metabolomic timecourse) and generates KEGG global maps used in the main and supplemental figures of the paper

-### Script #2
-    used the mic/nm proteomics dataset to generate a PCA plot, Heatmap of Significant Proteins, and pathway analysis plots (from Over-representation analysis and GSEA)
+    2.)
+Script #2: used the mic/nm proteomics dataset to generate a PCA plot, Heatmap of Significant Proteins, and pathway analysis plots (from Over-representation analysis and GSEA)

-### Script #3
-    uses the timecourse proteomics dataset to generate a PCA plot, Heatmap of Signficant Proteins, Fuzzy-c clustering analysis of significant proteins (enzymes only and all signfiicant proteins), and Pathway Analysis of clusters presented in fuzzy-c clustering analysis.
+    3.)
+Script #3: uses the timecourse proteomics dataset to generate a PCA plot, Heatmap of Signficant Proteins, Fuzzy-c clustering analysis of significant proteins (enzymes only and all signfiicant proteins), and Pathway Analysis of clusters presented in fuzzy-c clustering analysis.

-### Script #4
-    uses the timecourse metabolomics dataset to generate a fuzzy-c clustering analysis of the top 50 metabolites int he dataset.
+    4.)
+Script #4: uses the timecourse metabolomics dataset to generate a fuzzy-c clustering analysis of the top 50 metabolites int he dataset.
 Pathway Analysis involved using clusters presented in fuzzy-c clustering analysis.

-### Script #5
-    uses the timecourse proteomics and metabolomics data and performs scaling to egg expression levels to output files to visualize on the timecourse app.
+    5.)
+Script #5: uses the timecourse proteomics and metabolomics data and performs scaling to egg expression levels to output files to visualize on the timecourse app.

 #### One Important Remark about Script #3 and Script #4:
     There is a possibiliy of reaching a neighboring local minimum instead of a global minimum when doing fuzzy c-means clustering.
 If this occurs the R script will output a self-imposed error of "You detected a local minimum, retry the calculation".
 Retry the calculation until this error doesn't appear.
 Additionally a histogram with a plot of the frequency obtaining the local vs approx. global minimum will appear.